 what are the names of the fish in finding nemo

 Clown Fish - Nemo & Marlin (Nemo’s dad)

-Possibly the most famous of the Finding Nemo cast and has seen a huge increase in clown fish sales as a result.
+Possibly the most famous of the Finding Nemo characters and has seen a huge increase in clown fish sales as a result.
 These are also known as anemone fish as this is where they live and is their main defence.
 Anemones are small creatures that are found on coral reefs.
-They are harmful to a lot of fish but the clownfish is immune to its toxins and so this creates what is called a symbiotic relationship between the two.
+They are harmful to a lot of fishes but the clownfish is immune to its toxins and so this creates what is called a symbiotic relationship between the two.
 Clown fish clean and bring food to the anemones and in return the anemone provides a place for the clown fish to hide away from predators.